- Information Technology

 Storm Warning Tips & How To Stay Safe

 🕔 Be prepared!
 The best way to stay safe, is to STAY HOME!
 Make sure you have a 72-hour home kit and a go kit prepared in advance, and consider backup plans for services such as home health care, meals, oxygen, or door-to-door transportation.
 Learn more about what should be in your Home and Go Kits at Broomfield.org/72hourkit

 🚔 Follow the Broomfield Police Department on Facebook (@BroomfieldPD) or Twitter (@BroomfieldPD) for emergency updates, and accident alert notifications.
 Please stay home if possible to keep emergency resources available.

 🏛️ City and County buildings may close, or operate on a delayed schedule, for the community’s safety.
 Check to see if facilities are open before making a trip to the City and County of Broomfield buildings, which include the library and recreation centers.

 🧊 Cold winter temperatures often mean frozen pipes for homeowners, leading to pipes bursting and excessive damage.
 All it takes is outside temperatures of 20 degrees Fahrenheit or less for pipes to freeze.
 Protect yourself by preparing your pipes ahead of time and visiting this website for more information on how to protect your pipes from freezing.

-See these helpful tips from Xcel Energy on how to prepare for heavy snow, how to stay safe during a storm, and how to conserve energy.
+See these helpful on the Winter Weather Preparedness page on how to prepare for heavy snow, how to stay safe during a storm, and how to conserve energy.

 Also, see some helpful tips on winter weather preparation below.